 - Naturalist: This badge focuses on the balance of nature within an ecosystem through an adventurous blend of activities.
 Your scout will create a nature journal, investigate the antics of birds and insects and learn how to identify poisonous plants and venomous reptiles.

 - Forester: At the end of this program, your scouts will see the forest through the trees.
-Tree-ring reading, bark rubbings and species identification are a few of the activities that will help Webelos gain an understanding of the vast importance of our forests.
+Tree-ring reading, bark rubbings and species identification are a few of the activities that help Webelos gain an understanding of the vast importance of our forests.

 - Geologist: Learning about geology is a great way for scouts to connect with the natural world.
 Igneous rocks, erosion, fossils and more will be covered in this fun, hands-on badge program.